Tanmay-H-G/Zynith-Sports-Store/README.md

 ## 🛠️ Technologies Used

 - HTML5
 - CSS3
 - JavaScript (Vanilla)

 ---

 ## 🚀 How to Run Locally

 1. Download or clone the repo
 2. Open `index.html` in your browser
 3. Navigate through the store and login screens

 ---

 ## 📈 Future Improvements

-- Add shopping cart and checkout features
+- Add checkout features
-- Implement user authentication
 - Make fully responsive for mobile devices
-- Integrate product filtering, search, and sort options
+- Integrate product filtering and sort options
 - Connect with a backend API and database